$p$-Parts of Stabilizers in Primitive Permutation Groups

 While our motivation comes from representation theory, there are other reasons to be interested in stabilizers in finite permutation groups.
 The study of such stabilizers is still in its early stages, but there has been significant recent activity on this topic; see, for example [1, 5, 11].

 I thank Juan Martinez, Alex Moret\'{o}, and Gabriel Souza for helpful communications related to this paper.
+I thank the referee for a careful reading of this paper, which has led to improvements in the presentation.

 \textit{Notation and definitions.} An affine permutation group $(G, \Omega)$ is one in which $\Omega$ is a finite vector space $V$ and $G$ is a semidirect product $VH$, where $H$ acts faithfully on $V$ by linear transformations and $V$ acts regularly on itself by translations.
 Such an affine group is a primitive permutation group if and only if $V$ is an irreducible $H$-module.
 We recall that every solvable primitive permutation group is an affine group.
 Following [4], we say that a permutation group $(G, \Omega)$ is $p$-concealed for a prime $p$ if $p$ divides $|G|$ and every subset of $\Omega$ is stabilized by some Sylow $p$-subgroup of $G$.
-We define a permutation group $(G,\Omega)$ to be $p$-moderate if there exists a subset $\Delta$ of $\Omega$ whose setwise stabilizer $\mathrm{Stab}_G (\Delta)$ satisfies

 \textbf{Proposition 1.1} A $p$-solvable primitive permutation group $(G, \Omega)$ is $p$-concealed if and only if $(G, \Omega)$ is an affine group and $(p, G, |\Omega|)$ is $(2, D_6, 3), (2,D_{10}, 5)$, or $(3, J, 8)$, where $J$ is the full affine semilinear group over $GF(8)$; $J$ is solvable of order 168.